elixir-lang/elixir/README.md

     !true        % => false
     !Object.new  % => false

-Both `&&` and `||` are short-circuit operators.
+Both `&&` and `||` are actually control structures.
 They do not return a boolean but the last evaluated object:

     [] && true   % => []
     true && []   % => []